Wellbeing At Work Dates For Your 2022 Calendar

 World Health Day’s message is simple: giving people access to healthcare without the prospect of financial hardship.

-On Your Feet Britain encourages workers across Britain to unite and take part in a variety of fun and simple activities to #SitLess and #MoveMore at work.
+On Your Feet Britain is a celebration of physical activity that encourages workers across Britain to unite and take part in a variety of fun and simple activities to #SitLess and #MoveMore at work.

-It’s much easier than you think, here’s a few we’ve tried:
+It’s much easier than you think and you’ll be surprised by how much better you feel.
+Here are a few tricks we’ve tried:

 - Use the stairs rather than the lift

-- Stand up and take a break from your computer every hour
+- Stand up and have a break from your computer every hour

 - Eat lunch away from your desk